Skip to main content

 Lessons Learned

-The continued focus on coronavirus as a theme in targeted cyber-attacks provides a valuable lesson for anyone engaged in InfoSec.
+The continued focus on coronavirus as a theme in targeted cyberattacks provides a valuable lesson for anyone engaged in InfoSec.
 Not only has coronavirus captivated media outlets around the globe, it has also proved to be an invaluable success for cybercriminals who clearly demonstrate no reservations exploiting human suffering for their own financial gain.

 With this in mind, we would be wise to consider that any media story of similar caliber could become the next theme for cyber criminals to manipulate in the vested interest of their own objectives.

-Cybersecurity Awareness Training & Objective-based Penetration Testing
+Cybersecurity Awareness Training & Assumed Breach Penetration Testing

-For several years, the majority of cyber-attacks have attempted to make use of the human element through social engineering and phishing attempts.
+For several years, the majority of cyberattacks have attempted to make use of the human element through social engineering and phishing attempts.
 Malicious parties seek to trick users into granting them access to a computer network, user account or other critical digital resources.
-To be frank, the human element has just been the weakest link into any organization’s cyber security defenses.
+To be frank, the human element has just been the weakest link into any organization’s cybersecurity defenses.

 One method that organizations have attempted to recognize and manage this weakness is security awareness training.
 Security awareness training typically consists of a number of repetitive training modules, and recurring tests/quizzes on a variety of exploitation tactics commonly used by hackers.